 sparse array.
 An array in which few of the defined cells are used.

 sparse file.
 A file that is created with a length greater than the data it contains, leaving empty spaces for future addition of data.
-See also hole in a file special character.
-A character other than a letter or number.
-For example, , +, and % are special characters.
+See also hole in a file.

 SPC.
 See System Program Controller.